 Becoming a Certified Nursing Assistant is a very rewarding career path for those wishing to positively impact the lives of others.
 Because of the high demands of this position, as well as the focus needed to give patients the best care experience possible, the training and testing processes can be quite rigorous.

-After an average of 100 hours of training, both written and skills tests must be performed in order for you to begin your career as a Certified Nursing Assistant.
-While the written test os usually proctored, you will have to perform the skills portion of the test in front of an evaluator.
+After an average of 100 hours of training, to earn a certification one must pass the CNA examination which includes both written and skills tests.
+Once the tests have been passed you can gain your license through the state’s CNA registry and you can begin your career as a Certified Nursing Assistant.
+While the written test is taken in a standard classroom testing setup, you will have to perform the skills portion of the CNA test in front of an evaluator.
 While each state is different, typically you’ll need to demonstrate five different skills during the CNA skills test, with hand hygiene being required in most locations.
 Skills that may be demonstrated include:

 - Ambulation using a transfer belt